 Even when faculty research grants are not available, students themselves often apply for grants to support their research.
 This may be in collaboration with their advisors, but often it is stand-alone support for the student’s dissertation research.

 Although this might sound rosy, there are several important limitations that one should keep in mind.

 International students or those on a waiting list may not receive full tuition breaks

 In my own experience in several graduate programs, international students were far less likely to receive full tuition breaks and stipends, although I can only speculate about the motivation behind this or how widespread the practice is.
 Additionally, if you are on a waiting list, particularly in less well-funded departments, you may not be offered an automatic tuition waiver or stipend.
 Even in these cases, there are usually teaching opportunities and departmental research that can provide the waiver and a salary.
 However, this requirement will put you at a disadvantage relative to the more sought-after students who receive the stipend and waiver without any work requirement in return.

 You need to work for it

 Students who take longer than the expected number of years often lose funding completely.
-They also receive extensive tuition deductions because they are no longer engaged in course work.
+They also receive extensive tuition deductions because they are no longer engaged in coursework.
 These limitations are arguably in place as an incentive to get students to move on with their careers.
-This is true of most Ph.D. programs, yet it does not transfer to all graduate education.
-Master’s-terminal programs often rely on high student tuitions to fund their programs and rarely give tuition waivers or stipends.
+This is true of most PhD programs, yet it does not transfer to all graduate education.
+Master’s-level terminal programs often rely on high student tuitions for funding and rarely give tuition waivers or stipends.

-If you were holding off on getting a Ph.D., because you couldn’t bear the thought of university tuitions, or of the dramatic debt that would be required to fund your education, think again.
+If you were holding off on getting a PhD because you couldn’t bear the thought of university tuition or of the dramatic debt that would be required to fund your education, I hope this article made you think again.